-Executive Vice President
+Executive Vice President, UFCW

-Bill traces his union activism back to his days as a stock boy at Filene’s Department Store in Boston, Massachusetts, where his own rank-and-file activism helped build his union.
+He traces his union activism back to his days as a stock boy at Filene’s Department Store in Boston, Massachusetts, where his own rank-and-file activism helped build his union.
 Since that time, he has risen quickly through the ranks, dedicating his life to helping workers achieve economic justice by securing union contracts and a UFCW voice on the job.

 Bill was elected International Vice President in 1998.
 In 2002, he became Director of UFCW Region 8-Western, serving in that position during the historic Southern California grocery strike.
-Bill was elected Executive Vice President and appointed Organizing Director in 2004.
-In that capacity, he established a multi-layered, union-wide UFCW core-industry organizing program to build UFCW density and member power at the bargaining table.
+He was elected Executive Vice President and appointed Organizing Director in 2004.
+He was appointed Director of Collective Bargaining in 2007.